microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 **Pros:**

-- **Reliability.** As described in the previous approach, the protocol provides reliability guarantees, helping to ensure that event data is not lost prior to ingestion.
-Data received by Event Hub is retained for a specified period (which can be measured in days).
-If a worker role fails when processing the data for an event, it can be restarted and data is not lost.
+- **Load levling.** As with Service Bus topics, can scale up the number of worker roles, independently of scaling the Service Bus instances.

+- **Throughput.** Event Hub can achieve much higher throughput than Service Bus topics (up to 1 million events per second).

 - **Scalability.** Event Hub is highly scalable through partitioning.
 An event hub can contain up to 32 partitions; each partition can receive messages in parallel with other partitions.
 Event Hub is designed to handle a continuous, large influx of events.
 It can process up to 1MB/second of data per partition &mdash; well beyond requirements of our Fabrikam scenario.

 - **Authentication**.
-Service Bus supports authentication using Shared Access Signature (SAS) tokens.
+Event Hubs supports authentication using Shared Access Signature (SAS) tokens.
 You can set security policies to help protect Event Hub and authenticate message senders.
-Event Hub also supports blacklisting of devices; if a device is compromised or stolen, data transmitted by the device can be blocked on receipt by Event Hub.
+Event Hub also supports blacklisting of devices.

 **Concerns:**

-- **Complexity.** Receiving data from Event Hub is a significantly different process from retrieving a message from a Service Bus queue.
+- **Complexity.** The Event Hubs programming model is significantly different from Service Bus queues and topics.
+For example, in Event Hubs, the receiver does not remove message after processing.
 The [Event Hubs Programming Guide][event-hubs-programming-guide] contains the details.
+(This [blog post][event-hubs-vs-azure-messaging] is a good summary of the differences.)

-- **Throughput.** Event Hub is priced in terms of throughput units.
+- **Throttling.** Event Hubs is priced in terms of throughput units.
 A throughput unit specifies the rate at which data can be sent and received by using Event Hub.
 If an application exceeds the number of purchased throughput units, performance will be throttled and may trigger exceptions.
 The DevOps team must constantly monitor the event hub to ensure that sufficient throughput units are available.

-- **Scalability.** Although Event Hub is highly scalable, the same concerns with the scalability of worker roles outlined in the previous approach are still present: will they be able to keep up with the outflow of data from Event Hub?
+- **Scalability.** There is a limit of 25 worker role instances per cloud service deployment.

 ### Event Hub + Azure Stream Analytics